-A Strong supporter of the migratory fishery at Labrador, Palliser was concerned by disorder in the Strait of Belle Isle between Inuit, French and British fishermen.
-Additionally, he built a blockhouse at Chateau Bay and encouraged the Moravian Brethren, a Protestant sect from Saxony, to establish a mission to the Labrador Inuit.
+A strong supporter of the migratory fishery in Labrador, Palliser was concerned by disorder in the Strait of Belle Isle between the Inuit, French, and British fishermen, and he would spend much of the 1767 summer in Labrador trying to make peace with the Inuit.
+Palliser would go on to build a blockhouse at Chateau Bay and encourage the Moravian Brethren, a Protestant sect from Saxony, to establish a Labrador mission.

-Palliser spent much of the 1767 summer in Labrador, trying to make peace with the Inuit.
-Consequently, the first permanent Moravian mission in Labrador was established in 1771 at Nain by the Moravian Brethren.
-They would later go on to establish missions in several Labrador Inuit coastal communities between the 1770′s and 1960′s.
+The first permanent mission was established in 1771 at Nain by the Moravian Brethren, who would later go on to establish missions in several Labrador Inuit coastal communities between the 1770′s and 1960′s.

-As an entity, Moravians were far more than just religious leaders, also introducing the arts, including classical music and a written language that remains in use today.
+The Moravian missionaries brought with them a unique and aesthetically interesting architectural style, illustrating design influences from vernacular styles of Central and Eastern Europe.
+As an entity, Moravians were far more than just religious leaders, also introducing the arts, including classical music, and a written language that remains in use today.

-In April 2011, Innismara, a Vocal chamber ensemble based in St. John’s, took part in a very special project.
-They visited Labrador’s spectacular coastal communities and explored Moravian musical traditions.
+In April 2011, Innismara, a vocal chamber ensemble based in St. John’s, took part in a very special project, they visited Labrador’s coastal communities and explored Moravian musical traditions.

 Moravian Points of Interest